openintegrationhub/Data-and-Domain-Models/MasterDataModels/Documents/README.md

 CRUD functionalities can be performed based on the model.

-This folder contains a draft of [operations](DocumentModelDescription.md) that can be used for building rest webservices.
+This folder contains a draft of [operations](DocumentModelDescription.md) that can be used for building REST webservices.

 # Content